Jeremy Garay

-Jeremy Garay (born April 1, 2003) is a professional footballer who plays as a midfielder.
+Jeremy Garay (born April 1, 2003) is a professional footballer who plays as a midfielder for USL League One club Fort Wayne FC.
 Born in the United States, he plays for the El Salvador national team.

 Career

 Garay recorded five games and one assist in his 2019 season.
 On January 7, 2020, it was announced that Garay would return for Loudoun in 2020.

 On July 2, 2021, Garay signed with D.C.
 United as a homegrown player.
 United loaned Garay to USL Championship side El Paso Locomotive in March 2024, and subsequently recalled him on June 27, 2024.
 D.C.
 United declined his contract option following their 2024 season.

+On January 22, 2026, Garay signed with USL League One club Fort Wayne FC for their inaugural USL1 season.

 International career

 Garay holds dual citizenship in the United States and El Salvador.
 In August 2021, he was called up by the El Salvador national team for his first international appearance, a friendly match against Costa Rica.

 On November 5, 2021, Garay received his first call-up to the United States men's national under-20 soccer team by coach Mikey Varas for the November 7–17 camp and Revelations Cup competition in Mexico.
 Garay played one match, starting and played 87 minutes against Mexico.